pradyparanjpe/PathPandem/README.md

 ## pip
 1. Install python3 from [official website](https://www.python.org/downloads/)
    - For Windows, enable "Add to PATH environment variable" during installation.
+(Recommended) install from Windows Store.
-   - This will require Root/Administrative privileges.
+   - This may require Root/Administrative privileges.
 2. Install PathPandem by typing in CommandPrompt/ Shell:

 ```